any-menu/any-menu/README.en.md

   - [2.
 Manually Download AnyMenu Dictionaries](./docs/zh/dict/2.%20Manual%20Dictionary%20Download.md) (For use in offline environments / network issues / online marketplace unavailable / downloading unaudited third-party dictionaries)
   - [3.
 Writing AnyMenu Dictionaries](./docs/zh/dict/3.%20Writing%20Dictionaries.md)
   - [4.
 Uploading Custom AnyMenu Dictionaries](./docs/zh/dict/4.%20Uploading%20Dictionaries.md)

-## What is AnyMenu?

-Positioning: A cross-platform, lightweight, fast, and customizable **Input Method Companion / Editor Companion** focused on text editing environments.

-Used to enhance input method or editor functionality, quickly generate templates, and provide auto-completion.

-Multi-platform: Supports use as an Obsidian plugin and also as a cross-platform standalone application.

 ## Features